 YouBelong does not have any employees of its own as it is a very small organisation.
 The chair of the trustees and the other trustees carry out any necessary executive work for the charity unpaid.
-The CEO and trustees have not been remunerated so as to allow for as much funding as possible to be provided for the charities objectives.
+The trustees have not been remunerated so as to allow for as much funding as possible to be provided for the charities objectives.
+The CEO has taken a small salary for his services, as disclosed on the SOFA.

-8 Creditors: amounts falling due within one year
+8 Creditors: amounts falling due within one year 2018 2017

+\$ \$

-Loans payable
+Loans payable 15,500 15,500